Roman Forum: Roman Republic

-During the Republican period the Comitium continued to be the central location for all judicial and political life in the city.
-However, in order to create a larger gathering place, the Senate began expanding the open area between the Comitium and the Temple of Vesta by purchasing existing private homes and removing them for public use.
+During the Republican period, the Comitium continued to be the central location for all judicial and political life in the city.
+However, to create a larger gathering place, the Senate began expanding the open area between the Comitium and the Temple of Vesta by purchasing existing private homes and removing them for public use.
 Building projects of several consuls repaved and built onto both the Comitium and the adjacent central plaza that was becoming the Forum.

 The 5th century BC witnessed the earliest Forum temples with known dates of construction: the Temple of Saturn (497 BC) and the Temple of Castor and Pollux (484 BC).
 The Temple of Concord was added in the following century, possibly by the soldier and statesman Marcus Furius Camillus.
 A long-held tradition of speaking from the elevated speakers' Rostra—originally facing north towards the Senate House to the assembled politicians and elites—put the orator's back to the people assembled in the Forum.
 A tribune known as Caius Licinius (consul in 361 BC) is said to have been the first to turn away from the elite towards the Forum, an act symbolically repeated two centuries later by Gaius Gracchus.

 This began the tradition of locus popularis, in which even young nobles were expected to speak to the people from the Rostra.
 Gracchus was thus credited with (or accused of) disturbing the mos maiorum ("custom of the fathers/ancestors") in ancient Rome.
-When Censor in 318 BC, Gaius Maenius provided buildings in the Forum neighborhood with balconies, which were called after him maeniana, in order that the spectators might better view the games put on within the temporary wooden arenas set up there.
+When Censor in 318 BC, Gaius Maenius provided buildings in the Forum neighborhood with balconies, which were called after him maeniana, so that the spectators might better view the games put on within the temporary wooden arenas set up there.

 The Tribune benches were placed on the Forum Romanum, as well.
-First, they stood next to the senate house; during the late Roman Republic they were placed in front of the Basilica Porcia.
+First, they stood next to the senate house; during the late Roman Republic, they were placed in front of the Basilica Porcia.

-The earliest basilicas (large, aisled halls) were introduced to the Forum in 184 BC by Marcus Porcius Cato, which began the process of "monumentalizing" the site.
+The earliest basilicas (large, aisled halls) were introduced to the Forum in 184 BC by Marcus Porcius Cato, who thus began the process of "monumentalizing" the site.
 The Basilica Fulvia was dedicated on the north side of the Forum square in 179 BC.
 (It was rebuilt and renamed several times, as Basilica Fulvia et Aemilia, Basilica Paulli, Basilica Aemilia).
 Nine years later, the Basilica Sempronia was dedicated on the south side.